EPALE focus: Social inclusion of the ageing population and intergenerational learning

 - What do you think needs to happen to make sure that adults remain active members of society as they age?

-On 28 October 2020 you will also have the chance to join our Online discussion.
+On 28 October 2020 we have also run our Online discussion.